julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 The number 99 is at the list
 The number 23 is at the list

-The elapsed time with binary search was:   0.4
+The elapsed time with binary search was: 21.67 seconds
 ```

 **1.1.39 _Random matches_.
 Write a ``BinarySearch`` client that takes an ``int`` value ``T`` as command-line argument